sid226/PDS/docs/Installation.md

         <server_port> - PDS port on which application will be accessible to end users

-        <DISTROS_WITH_BIT_REP> - Mapping of all the supported distros, new distros added need to be mapped here.
+        <SUPPORTED_DISTROS> - Mapping of all the supported distros, new distros added need to be mapped here.

+        <MAX_RECORDS_TO_SEND> = Max number of records returned to the client.
+Defaults to 100

+        <CACHE_SIZE> - Number of searches to be cached.
+Default to 10

 _**NOTE:**_
 * In order to add new distribution support refer [here](Adding_new_distros.md)

-In case any of the parameters are updated, the server needs to be restarted:
+In case any of the parameters are updated, the server has to be restarted:

 * SLES (12 SP1, 12 SP2) and Ubuntu (16.04, 16.10, 17.04):